Code of Professional Practice

 - Administration and publicity

-In relation to the innate power and intelligence that is the client's life, the Metamorphic Association member who is practicing The Metamorphic technique, recognises the limited nature of their own understanding.
-To this end the Practitioner provides an environment that is free from direction of any kind.
-This Code of Practice sets out the standards of practice and professionalism that are expected of members of the Metamorphic Association (Associates, Practitioners, Apprentice Teachers and Teachers).
-It is designed to encourage integrity and responsibility in the practice of the Metamorphic Technique and to further the standing of members of the Metamorphic Association.
-Members of the Association are required to comply with this Code of Practice.
+In relation to the innate power and intelligence that is the client's life, the Metamorphic Association member who is practicing The Metamorphic Technique®, recognises the limited nature of their own understanding.
+To this end the Practitioner provides clients with an environment that is free from direction.
+This Code of Practice sets out the standards of practice that are expected of all members of the Metamorphic Association.
+It is designed to encourage integrity and responsibility in the practice of the Metamorphic Technique® and to further the standing of members of the Metamorphic Association.
+Members of the Association are required to fully comply with this Code of Practice.

 2. Relationship with the client

-2.5 Members shall make clear agreements with clients.
-It is not possible to guarantee the outcome of Metamorphic Technique sessions, therefore the terms on which sessions are provided should be clearly stated.
+2.1 Members shall make clear agreements with clients.
+It is not possible to guarantee an outcome, if any, of Metamorphic Technique® sessions, therefore the terms on which sessions are provided should be clearly stated.
 Fees and session times should be clearly agreed before a session commences.
-When practitioners offer sessions without payment of a fee they work under the same professional obligations to the client as when a fee is paid.
+When practitioners offer sessions without payment of a fee they work under the same code of practice and professional obligations to the client as when a fee is paid.

-3.1 Members shall perform the Metamorphic Technique as taught, whereby a light touch is applied to the feet, hands and head where the spinal reflexes can be found, as taught in the Basic Workshop; this non-invasive touch shall not extend beyond these areas, nor shall any pressure be applied.
+3.1 Members shall perform the Metamorphic Technique® as taught, whereby a light touch is applied to areas of the feet, hands and head where, in reflexology, the spinal reflexes can be found, as taught in the official 12-hour Metamorphic Technique® Workshop; this touch shall not extend beyond these areas, nor shall any pressure be deliberately applied.

-3.2 Members shall work in a detached manner, meaning that they refrain from diagnosing, from varying the practice in order to concentrate on any perceived condition, and from offering advice in the context of a Metamorphic Technique session.
+3.2 Metamorphic Technique® is non-therapeutic without any intentional outcome.
+Members shall work with an attitude of detachment, which means respecting the importance of keeping out of the way.
+They shall refrain from diagnosing, from varying the practice in order to concentrate on any perceived condition and from offering advice in the context of a Metamorphic Technique® session.

-3.4 Members shall present the Metamorphic Technique clearly and accurately to clients; members may not make any claims regarding the outcome of receiving Metamorphic Technique sessions.
+3.3 Members shall present the Metamorphic Technique® clearly and accurately to clients in that they may not make any claims whatsoever regarding outcomes of receiving Metamorphic Technique® sessions.

-3.5 Members may not recommend a ‘course’ or set number of sessions for clients or in any other way to deliberately try to influence the client to return for more sessions.
+3.4 Members may not recommend a ‘course’ or set number of sessions for clients or try, in any other way, to deliberately influence the client to return for more sessions.

 4. Professional development and collaboration

-4.4 Members shall not speak or write disrespectfully of fellow members either publicly or to clients.
-(Any complaints against a member should be made according to the complaints procedure set out in section 6.)
+4.2 Members shall not speak or write disrespectfully of fellow members either publicly or to clients.
+(Any complaints against a member should be made according to the complaints procedure as set out in our Complaints & Disciplinary Policy.)

 5. Administration and publicity

-5.2 Members may not use the terms 'accredited' or 'qualified’ alongside their name in respect of the Metamorphic Technique.
-They may, however, use the term ‘Member (or Practitioner / Apprentice Teacher / Teacher Member) of the Metamorphic Association’.
+5.1 Members may not use the term ‘qualified’ alongside their name in respect of the Metamorphic Technique®.
+They may, however, use the term ‘Member (or Practitioner / Practitioner Teacher / Apprentice Teacher / Teacher Member) of the Metamorphic Association’.
 These terms may not be abbreviated to letters following their name (such as MMA).

-5.7 Members are bound by the Metamorphic Association’s complaints and disciplinary procedure (section 6) and they should provide clients with the relevant information in the event that a client wishes to make a complaint.
+5.4 Members are bound by all the Metamorphic Association’s Policies and Procedures and they should provide clients with information from the relevant Policy in the event that a client wishes to make a complaint.